ngs-lang/ngs/doc/ngslang.1.md

 	f()
 	# Output: 2

-In a function, any identifier that is mentioned in any of the enclosing functions is automatically `upvar` - references the variable in the outer scope.
+In a method, any identifier that is mentioned in any of the enclosing methods is automatically `upvar` - references the variable in the outer scope.

 	a = 1
 	F f() {